-The white sand beach has the best amenities of all the Malibu beaches – including restroom facilities, showers, volleyball courts, lifeguard stations, picnic areas and restaurants.
-Visitors can park for free on the PCH, but there are an additional 8 Zuma Beach parking lots (for a fee) that can accommodate nearly 2,000 cars – plus there’s a convenient bus stop.
+The white sand beach also has the best amenities of all the Malibu beaches – including restroom facilities, showers, volleyball courts, lifeguard stations, picnic areas and restaurants.
+Visitors can park for free on PCH, but there are an additional 8 Zuma Beach parking lots (for a fee) that can accommodate nearly 2,000 cars – plus there’s a convenient bus stop.

 Point Dume State Beach and Big Dume Beach

 Point Dume is a rocky bluff that dips south into the Pacific Ocean.
 The Point Dume Beach is an extension of Zuma Beach that follows the rugged coastline south along the western coast to Point Dume.
-Big Dume Beach is a more secluded beach tucked below the towering cliffs on the east side of the Point.
+Big Dume Beach is a secluded Malibu beach tucked below the towering cliffs on the east side of the Point.

 Both beaches offer sublime coastal views – and are connected by a network of hiking trails.
 In fact, hiking to the top of the Point Dume sand dune is one of the Malibu fun things to do for exercise!